mongodb/docs/source/faq/fundamentals.rst

 No.

-MongoDB does support rich ad-hoc queries by way of a JSON-style query language using :term:`operators <operator>`.
+However, MongoDB does support a rich, ad-hoc query language of it's own.

-.. seealso:: ":doc:`/reference/operators`" document and the
-   :wiki:`Query Overview <Advanced+Queries>` and the :wiki:`Tour
+.. seealso:: The query ":doc:`/reference/operators`" document and the :wiki:`Query Overview <Advanced+Queries>` and the :wiki:`Tour
    <MongoDB+-+A+Developer's+Tour>` pages from the wiki.

-What are typical use cases for MongoDB?
+What are typical uses for MongoDB?
 ---------------------------------------

-MongoDB has a general purpose design that is appropriate for a large number of use cases.
-Example use cases include: content management systems, mobile, gaming, e-commerce, real-time report statistics, archiving, and logging.
+MongoDB has a general-purpose design, making it appropriate for a large number of use cases.
+Examples include content management systems, mobile app, gaming, e-commerce, analytics, archiving, and logging.

+MongoDB should not be used for systems that require SQL, joins, and mult-object transations.

 Does MongoDB support transactions?
 ----------------------------------

-MongoDB does not provide fully generalized transactions; however, MongoDB does provide some transactional capabilities.
+MongoDB does not provide ACID transactions.

+However, MongoDB does provide some basic transactional capabilities.
 Atomic operations are possible within the scope of a single document: that is, we can debit "``a``" and credit "``b``" as a transaction if they are fields within the same document.
 Because documents can be rich, some documents contain thousands of fields, with support for testing fields in sub-documents.
-In may cases, this is quite powerful.

-Additionally, all writes in MongoDB are durable, which is the 'D' in ACID.
-Journaling, which is on by default in 64-bit builds, in combination with the :command:`getLastError` command to ensure safe writes and on-disk consistency.
+Additionally, writes in MongoDB can be made durable (the 'D' in ACID).
+To get durable writes, you must enable journaling, which is on by default in 64-bit builds.
+You must also issue writes with a write concern of `{j: true}` to ensure that the writes block until the journal has been synced to disk.

-Some users have built successful e-commerce systems using MongoDB.
-At the same time, an application like a general ledger, would be difficult to build with MongoDB because of the highly transactional nature of that problem.
+Users have built successful e-commerce systems using MongoDB, but application requiring multi-object commit with rollback generally aren't feasable.

-Does MongoDB require lots of RAM?
+Does MongoDB require a lot of RAM?
 ---------------------------------

-No; in fact it is possible to run MongoDB on a machine with a small amount of free RAM.
+Not necessarily.
+It's certainly possible to run MongoDB on a machine with a small amount of free RAM.

 MongoDB automatically uses all free memory on the machine as its cache.
-System resource monitors show that MongoDB uses a lot of memory--and it is for the cache--but it's usage is dynamic: if another process suddenly needed half the server's RAM, MongoDB will yield cached memory to the other process.
+System resource monitors show that MongoDB uses a lot of memory, but it's usage is dynamic.
+If another process suddenly needs half the server's RAM, MongoDB will yield cached memory to the other process.

+Technically, MongoDB's memory is managed by the operating system's virtual memory subsystem.
+This means that MongoDB will use as much free memory as it can, swapping to disk as needed.
+Deployments with enough memory to fit the application's working data set in RAM will achieve the best performance.

 How do I configure the cache size?
 ----------------------------------

 MongoDB has no configurable cache.
-MongoDB uses all *free* memory on the system automatically in the form of memory mapped files.
+MongoDB uses all *free* memory on the system automatically by way of memory-mapped files.
 Operating systems use the same approach with their file system caches.

 Are writes written to disk immediately, or lazily?